David-Kunz/jester/README.md

 ## Tip

-Jest usually transforms the files causing the effect of 'moving breakpoints'.
+Jest usually transforms the files causing breakpoints to be inserted in the wrong line.
 To prevent this, add this `.babelrc` file to your project's root:

 ```json